Rudolf Formis: Black Front

 The German government called on the Czechoslovak government to take action against the station.
-In a letter signed by Secretary of State Bernhard Wilhelm von Bülow of 12 December 1934, the station was classified as Hetzzentrale, which should be banned by the authorities.
-Recordings of the broadcasts were played to Stuttgart radio staff, the Formis' "snarling dignitaries Swabian" recognized.
+In a letter signed by Secretary of State Bernhard Wilhelm von Bülow of 12 December 1934, the station was classified as a "hate centre" (Hetzzentrale), which should be banned by the authorities.
+Recordings of the broadcasts were played to Stuttgart radio staff, who recognised Formis' speech as "snarling honourific Swabian".

-In January 1935, SD boss Reinhard Heydrich gave SS squad leader Alfred Naujocks the order to destroy the underground transmitter.
-Naujocks, travelling under the name Hans Müller and camouflaged as a skier, drove to Czechoslovakia with Edith Kersbach, a gym teacher from Berlin, where they succeeded in gaining the Formis' confidence and making a waxprint of the key to the transmitter room.
-Naujocks briefly returned to Germany, had a duplicate made and drove again to Slapy nad Vltavou with Werner Göttsch.
-The plan was to gain access to the transmission room unnoticed, destroy the transmitter with acid, sedate Formis and kidnap him.
+In January 1935, SD commander Reinhard Heydrich ordered SS squad leader Alfred Naujocks to destroy the underground transmitter.
+Naujocks, travelling under the name Hans Müller and camouflaged as a skier, drove to Czechoslovakia with Edith Kersbach, a gym teacher from Berlin, where they succeeded in gaining Formis' confidence and making a waxprint of the key to the transmitter room.
+Naujocks briefly returned to Germany, had a duplicate made, and drove again to Slapy nad Vltavou with Werner Göttsch.
+Their plan was to gain access to the transmission room unnoticed, destroy the transmitter with acid, sedate Formis and kidnap him.
 On 23 January 1935, contrary to the plan, Formis stayed in the broadcasting room and fired at Naujocks when he entered.
-Formis was shot dead in the subsequent firefight, being killed by two pistol shots.
+Formis was shot dead in the subsequent firefight, killed by two pistol shots.
 Hitting a waiter prevented the SD agents from finding the transmitter, which was hidden in a mattress.
 The chaos created by the incident aggravated Heydrich, who feared incurring Himmler's wrath for the complications of what he considered to be a bungled operation.
 The public killing exposed the SD's activities in Czechoslovakia, using Sudetenland as the base of operations, including the surveillance and pursuit of German emigres in the country as well as the support for the "Aufbruch" circle, a group critical of Konrad Henlein's Sudeten German Heimatfront.